Postal codes in Canada

-A Canadian postal code (code postal) is a six-character string that forms part of a postal address in Canada.
-Like British, Irish and Dutch postcodes, Canada's postal codes are alphanumeric.
+A Canadian postal code (code postal) is a seven-character string, specifically, 3 printable characters, followed by a space character, followed by 3 printable characters.
+The postal code is necessary in forming a complete postal address in Canada.
+Canada's postal codes are alphanumeric.
 They are in the format A1A 1A1, where A is a letter and 1 is a digit, with a space separating the third and fourth characters.
-As of October 2019, there were 876,445 postal codes using Forward Sortation Areas from A0A in Newfoundland to Y1A in Yukon.
+As of October 2019, there were 876,445 postal codes, using forward sortation areas (FSAs), from A0A in Newfoundland to Y1A in Yukon.

-Canada Post provides a postal code look-up tool on its website, via its mobile application, and sells hard-copy directories and CD-ROMs.
+Canada Post provides a postal code look-up tool on its website and via its mobile application, and sells hard-copy directories and CD-ROMs.
 Many vendors also sell validation tools, which allow customers to properly match addresses and postal codes.
 Hard-copy directories can also be consulted in all post offices, and some libraries.

-When writing out the postal address for a location within Canada, the postal code follows the abbreviation for the province or territory.
+In writing out the postal address for a location within Canada, the postal code follows the abbreviation for the province or territory.